 Can teenagers get dental implants?
 Not usually.
 That’s because their mouths (including their jawbones) are still developing and maturing.
 Once your teen is approaching graduation or about to go into college, they’re likely finished growing.

 We generally recommend that all of our prospective implant patients are at least 18 years of age.
 If you’re a few years older, that’s even better!
-But until then, Dr. Saunders can provide a consultation and recommend any interim methods to promote a healthy dental implant placement at a later time.
+But until then, our doctors at PCE can provide a consultation and recommend any interim methods to promote a healthy dental implant placement at a later time.

 Visit our periodontal expert in The Woodlands to learn more about traditional dental implants, TeethXpress, and restoring missing teeth.
 We’ll help you determine the best plan of care for your unique situation.
 Call today!